j4w8n/supakit/README.md

 After setup, the code in this section will get you working.
 For more reading and options, checkout the sections further below.

 ### Server hooks
-This takes care of cookies, setting `event.locals`, and authenticating Supakit's built-in Supabase server client.
+This takes care of cookies and setting `event.locals`.

 ```js
 /* hooks.server.ts */